 Everyone loves cybernetic apes.
-McFarlane Toys has made not one, not two, but three different Cy-Gor figures, plus Code Red from the Techno Spawn line.
-Something about the notion of a technologically-enhanced gorilla just seems to click with many people - or at least, comic book and action figure fans.
+McFarlane Toys has made not one, not two, but three different Cy-Gor figures, plus Code Red from the "Techno Spawn" series.
+Something about the notion of a technologically-enhanced gorilla just seems to click with many people - or at least, comicbook and action figure fans.

 The first appearance of the kriegaffe was in the second Hellboy story ever,

-Kriegaffe #10 was sculpted by Dave Cortes of Inu Art,
+Kriegaffe #10 was sculpted by Dave Cortes,

 who handled the sculpting duties on the whole Hellboy line.
-It's a superb sculpt, capturing Mignola's art style while still allowing it to be an action figure.
+It's a superb sculpt, capturing Mignola's artstyle while still allowing it to be an action figure.
 This is not an accurate sculpt of a gorilla, but it's an accurate sculpt of a gorilla as drawn by Mignola.
 There are lots of wonderful details: the Frankenstein-style bolts all over the body; the flat, segmented fingers, a classic Mignola feature; and the blocky, chunky feel of the figure as a whole.
 And let's not forget the texture, a highlight of this line; each bit of metal has a smooth but slightly lumpy feel, like wrought iron.
 Also, it should be noted that the figure is quite large, and certainly looks like he could give Hellboy a hard time in a fight.

 Another interesting thing to note is that Kriegaffe #10 is a rotocast figure (meaning he's hollow and made from a more pliable plastic than most action figures).
 This is an interesting cost-saving measure that Mezco has been using on a few of their lines, including Family Guy and The Goon.
 In the so-called old days (of the 1980s and '90s), the rotocast process didn't allow for particularly detailed or articulated figures (particularly in this small scale), but recent advancement have given us amazing rotocast figures such as the rotocast movie Hulk, the 12" Green Goblin and the upcoming Marvel Legends Icons figures.
 In any event, the result is that we get a large figure like Kriegaffe at a reasonable price with no loss to detail (although we do lose a smidgen of articulation).

 Kriegaffe #10 has balljoints at the head, chest, shoulders, and hips, and a double balljoint at the wrists; and pin joints at the elbows, knees, ankles, and jaw.
-Yes, the jaw is articulated,
+Yes, the jaw is articulated, which is very

-which is very cool, as are the double balljoints on the wrists, which take full advantage of Mignola's wonderfully goofy character design in which the gorilla's robotic hands are attached to its robotic forearms via ball bearings.
+cool, as are the double balljoints on the wrists, which take full advantage of Mignola's wonderfully goofy character design in which the gorilla's robotic hands are attached to its robotic forearms via ball bearings.
 The only place the figure lacks articulation is swivel joints at the bicep and hip, which I would guess are too difficult to do at this scale with a rotocast figure (that, or they spent the tooling budget on those wrists).
 But the articulation allows for plenty of good poses.

 Again, the sculpting is superb on both the head and the container, and the jar has a touch of a green tint (mostly at the top) to suggest the green water of von Klempt's tank.
-The von Klempt that came with Kriegaffe #10 didn't bear his trademark swastika (to prevent any controversy in the marketplace); if you want that, you'll have to get the Mezco Exclusive Hellboy, because the version in that set had it.
-While von Klempt can stand fine on his tentacles (which are solid, and not bendy, unfortunately), I do wish the figure had included a clear stand to allow him to "float."
+The von Klempt that came with Kriegaffe #10 didn't bear his trademark swastika (to prevent any controversy in the marketplace); if you want that, you'll have to get the Mezco-Exclusive Hellboy, because the version in that set had it.
+While von Klempt can stand fine on his tentacles (which are solid, not bendy, unfortunately), we do wish the figure had included a clear stand to allow him to "float."

-Kriegaffe #10 was the shortpacked figure in the first Hellboy wave, probably due to production costs.
+Kriegaffe #10 was the shortpacked figure in the first Hellboy series, probably due to production costs.
 AS such, he was very difficult to find, and his secondary market value is already around $30 and will no doubt continue to increase unless Mezco re-releases the figure or a new exclusive version.
 However, after Hellboy this is probably the must-have figure of the line, and I highly recommend it to all fans of Hellboy and cybernetic gorillas.